+IP ratings explained in plain english.
 IP rating stands for ‘Ingress Protection’ and is always followed by two numbers.
 The first of these two numbers refer to the level of protection from foreign bodies entering the fitting.
 The second of the two numbers is the protection against water ingress, the higher the numbers the higher the protection.
 It is important that you choose fittings with the correct rating according to where they are to be installed.

 IP ratings can be considered tricky to work out, especially when working with bathrooms and swimming pools where light fittings might need to be splash-proof or even submerged.